 spyne@crraoaimscs.org

-Abstract—We present a scalable parallel deterministic annealing formalism for clustering with cutoffs and position dependent variances.
+Abstract—We present a scalable parallel deterministic annealing formalism for clustering with cutoffs and position-dependent variances.
 We apply it to the “peak matching" problem of the precise identification of the common LC-MS peaks across a cohort of multiple biological samples in proteomic biomarker discovery.
-We find reliably and automatically tens of thousands of clusters starting with a single one that is split recursively as distance resolution is sharpened.
+We reliably and automatically find tens of thousands of clusters starting with a single one that is split recursively as distance resolution is sharpened.
 We parallelize the algorithm and compare unconstrained and trimmed clusters using data from a human tuberculosis cohort.

 Keywords – deterministic annealing, clustering, LC-MS, proteomics, performance, parallel algorithms